jlengstorf/lengstorf.com/content/offers/default.md

   group: DEFAULT
 ---

 If you enjoyed this post, you may want to consider <a class="js--open-popover" href="/newsletter">joining my newsletter</a>.
 I'll send you messages about new content and occasionally send quicker thoughts and ideas _only_ to my subscribers.
-This is usually one or two emails a month.

-I don't have comments on my blog, but I love hearing your feedback via email.
+I don't have comments on my blog, but I love hearing your feedback on [Twitter](https://twitter.com/jlengstorf) or email.
 I read everything I get and respond when I can.